Cathedral of Ani: Preservation efforts

 Ani has been listed on the World Monuments Watch by World Monuments Fund (WMF) since 1996.
 In May 2011 the WMF and the Turkish Ministry of Culture launched a conservation project focusing on the cathedral and the nearby Church of the Redeemer.
 The project is funded by the Ambassadors Fund for Cultural Preservation of the U.S. State Department.
 Before the project, a steel structure was installed around the cathedral, in order to prevent its cracked sandstone walls from collapsing.
 The WMF and its Turkish partner, Anadolu Kültür, said they will work on "stabilization and protection" of the cathedral.
 Turkey's Minister of Culture Ertuğrul Günay stated "We hope that giving new life to the remains of once-splendid buildings, such as the Ani Cathedral and church, will bring new economic opportunities to the region."
 Armenian officials responded with skepticism.

 According to Gagik Gyurjyan, president of ICOMOS-Armenia, the Turkish Culture Ministry rejected the preliminary agreement between Anadolu Kültür and the Armenian side to engage Armenian experts in restoration works.
 Osman Kavala, president of Anadolu Kültür, stated that the lack of formal bilateral relations between Armenia and Turkey may have prevented Armenian experts from being included in the project.
 Kavala stated in a 2011 interview that an estimated $1 million would be spent on the project, which was scheduled to start in 2012 and end in 4 years.
 Yavuz Özkaya, an architect who participated in the projects carried out in Ani, stated in March 2014 that studies on preservation and restoration of the cathedral were completed and they had begun to be implemented.
 These works included clearing the roofs, installing a temporary structure at the separation point between the western and southern walls, strengthening, proper completion of roof tiles and taking preventative measures.

 The archaeological site of Ani was inscribed as a UNESCO World Heritage Site on July 15, 2016.
-According to art historian Heghnar Watenpaugh the addition "would secure significant benefits in protection, research expertise, and funding."
+According to art historian Heghnar Zeitlian Watenpaugh the addition "would secure significant benefits in protection, research expertise, and funding."
 In April 2018 Necmettin Alp, director of the Kars Museum, stated that restoration works on the cathedral would start later that month.
 In 2019 World Monuments Fund (WMF) and Anadolu Kültür began an "emergency temporary intervention" for the preservation of the cathedral.
 In 2021 WMF, with the support of the International alliance for the protection of heritage in conflict areas (ALIPH Foundation), began a second phase "focusing on the implementation of a long-term intervention plan for the restoration of the entire cathedral."

+Speculation about mosque conversion

+In June 2025, an Anadolu Agency report on the cathedral's restoration repeatedly referred to the structure as a "mosque," prompting several Armenian media outlets to report that the cathedral was being converted into a mosque.
+This led George Aslan, a DEM Party MP, to formally question Turkish Culture Minister Mehmet Ersoy about these reports.
+CivilNet reported from Ani that there is "no indication" that it is being converted.